Cystine Stones: Causes, Symptoms, and Diagnosis

 Regular follow-ups with your healthcare provider are essential to monitor your condition and prevent recurrence.
 This may include periodic imaging tests and urinalysis to check for new stone formation.

-Prevention of Cystine Stones
+What is the Prevention of Cystine Stones?

 Preventing cystine stones involves a combination of lifestyle changes, medications, and regular monitoring.
 Here are some strategies to consider: